kryandhi/kryandhi/README.md

-# Hi, I'm Komang Ryandhi Suandita 👋
+# Hello all, I'm Komang Ryandhi Suandita 👋

 **Welcome to my GitHub!** 🚀
 I’m an undergraduate student in Mathematics at Institut Teknologi Sepuluh Nopember (ITS), with a strong interest in Data Analytics, Machine Learning, and ICT Business.
 I'm passionate about solving real-world problems using mathematical concepts and AI.
 Currently, I'm focused on developing Recommendation Systems, UI/UX Design, and Smart City Integration Testing.